Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Approved Religious Holidays for the 2024-2025 Academic Year

-The following days are dates recognized by KHSC-KansasCOM as acknowledged holy days.
+The following days are dates recognized by KHSU-KansasCOM as acknowledged holy days.
 Students may request to be excused from class activities for the following dates only:

 • Eid al Adha (Islam)